 It’s December and a time of year when Mums make even less time for themselves (if that’s even possible).
 So this month we are sharing a series of tips to help you survive the Christmas craziness.

-This week’s post is from new team member, Shona Mitchell Beat.
+This week’s post is from new team member, Shona Mitchell Beats.
 As former COO of meditation App Headspace it’s fair to say she knows a thing or two about mindfulness.
 As a new Mum she also knows just how hard it is to make time for herself.
 Here are her tips for how to squeeze in a few minutes that are just for you…

 Before I got pregnant, I was in a blissful place.
 Having gone through a debilitating period of anxiety and panic attacks at 30, I discovered meditation, and it was a game changer.